 One of the major benefits of sea buckthorn berry and its fruit powder concentrate is that it is a potent source of food-based immune-supporting VITAMIN C. This is evidenced by its mouth-puckering sour tart taste.

 Fresh berries vary in vitamin C content, but some research indicates about 400 mg/100 g.
 This amount is known to degrade slightly after storage.
 (Source)

 Other options include the fruit berry powders which are created from grinding the dried berries.
 These forms, in our opinion, are best when mixed into drinks or smoothies.
-Sea buckthorn berries are also commonly juiced for commercial use and sold as a fruit drink beverage.

-Seaberry fruits are rich in the antioxidant-promoting carotenoids, including beta-carotene, gamma-carotene, lycopene, and zeaxanthin.
+Seaberry fruits are rich in the antioxidant-promoting CAROTENOIDS, including beta-carotene, gamma-carotene, lycopene, and zeaxanthin.
 These carotenoid pigments are what contribute to the yellow-orange color of the berry.

-Along with vitamin C and vitamin A, sea buckthorn pulp in some research was shown to contain much higher amounts of calcium, iron, riboflavin, niacin, pantothenic acid, vitamin B6 compared to other fruits like mango, apricot, banana, orange, and peach.
+Along with vitamin C and vitamin A, sea buckthorn pulp in some research was shown to contain much higher amounts of calcium, iron, riboflavin, niacin, pantothenic acid, and vitamin B6 compared to other fruits like mango, apricot, banana, orange, and peach.

 In some research studying sea buckthorn berry consumption on humans, it was shown that total flavonol content, can average somewhere between bog bilberry and cranberry.
 They are composed mainly of the flavonoids kaempferol and quercetin, and the recently studied beneficial compound called isorhamnetin.